 The exception is if you have satisfactorily established credit with an existing City of Long Beach utility account in the last 12 months.
 In this instance a deposit requirement will be waived.
 To establish credit you must not carry a balance forward from one billing period to the next.

 Security deposits are held on your account for a 12-month period.
 If at the end of the 12-month period, if your bills have been paid promptly, the deposit will be credited to your account.

 The baseline allowance is the first tier of gas usage for residential customers, which is charged at the lowest rate.
 Any usage above the baseline allowance is billed at the higher non-baseline rate.

 What is a medical baseline allowance?

 The City of Long Beach provides an additional baseline allowance for eligible residential customers who require use of natural gas for certain medical conditions.
 To receive this additional allowance, a doctor must verify your medical condition.
-Please click for Additional Baseline Allocation Form, or you can call Commercial Services Bureau at (562) 570-5700 to request a form.
+You can call Commercial Services Bureau at (562) 570-5700 to request a form.

 Who is responsible if there is a gas leak?

 If the leak is in the gas meter or Energy Department piping after the meter, the Energy Department is responsible and the customer will be reimbursed for the amount of gas lost as a result of the leak.
 However, if the leak is past the meter and Energy Department piping, the customer is responsible.
 The customer will not be reimbursed for gas lost as a result of a leak in the customer's piping system.